 GRUNDISBURGH is an attractive Suffolk village situated six miles from Ipswich and three from Woodbridge.
-The village radiates from a central green surrounded by Church, Old School, Shops and The Dog Inn.
+The village radiates from a central green surrounded by St Mary's Church, Old School, Shops and The Dog Inn.
 The Green is criss-crossed by narrow paths and divided by a tributary of the River Lark which is spanned by two fords and two bridges.
 This is the heart of the village and gives it its unique character and appeal.
 A Primary School, Post Office, Doctor's Surgery, Chapel, Parish Rooms, Village Hall, and Playing Field are all within easy walking distance and beyond lies open countryside.

 But however beautiful, this is not just a pretty picture post card village but a real lively community with a broad spread of population including lots of families with young children.
 There are 41 clubs and organisations, religious, sporting and cultural catering for both young and old.
 The Village Hall and Parish Rooms are constantly in use providing a home for many of them.
 The Playing Field Pavilion is very well equipped with bar, recreation and changing rooms providing a third venue for village events.